Best Restaurants in Wanaka, New Zealand

 As a solo traveler with an extremely favorable exchange rate, I took great advantage of being able to eat whatever the heck I wanted in the two and a half days I was in Wanaka.
-Two days of hard climbing and one full day of sitting on a bus made for a very, very, very hungry girl.
-I ate my way through this town so you don’t have to.
-You’re welcome. #thisiswhyimfat
+Two days of hard climbing, canyoneering, and one full day of sitting on a bus made for a very, very, very hungry girl.
+I ate my way through the best restaurants in Wanaka to get you this list.
+You’re welcome.

 Alchemy wins hands down.
 Of the few breakfast places I’ve tried in New Zealand, this had the least generic menu.
 Free wifi, handcrafted espresso and a space resembling San Francisco’s most hipster coffee shop makes this a winner in my book.
 Plus it’s a great place to hide at until the weather clears up.